yangshun/tech-interview-handbook/contents/coding-signals.md

 #### Communicating approach

-- 👍 Able to explain overall approach, technical terms and acronyms (where applicable)
+- 👍 Able to explain overall approach, technical terms, and acronyms (where applicable)
-- 👎 Failed to effectively explain overall approach, technical terms and acronyms (where applicable)
+- 👎 Failed to effectively explain overall approach, technical terms, and acronyms (where applicable)

 #### Explains while coding

-- 👍 Explains what the code is doing while coding, especially for parts which aren't obvious
+- 👍 Explains what the code is doing while coding, especially for parts that aren't obvious
 - 👎 Keeps silent during coding, or just reading out the code without much explanation